MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-04-technical-deep-dive-into-grug.md

 It alo enforces that the `define_` functions always come first, then `on_` functions, and finally the user's own helper functions.

+`on_` functions are only allowed to take a single argument, which always have to have the name `self`.

 # Case-sensitive

 All resource paths should match case-sensitively, meaning that if `foo.png` is sitting in the mod, `.sprite_path = Foo.png` would cause our compiler to throw an error.